Matteo Ricci: Approach to Chinese culture

 Ricci could speak Chinese as well as read and write classical Chinese, the literary language of scholars and officials.
 He was known for his appreciation of Chinese culture in general but condemned the prostitution which was widespread in Beijing at the time.
 He also called the Chinese "barbarians" in letters back home to his friends, and opposed what he considered to be anti-Black prejudice among the populace.
-He noted this, however, in the context of his function as a slave catcher for the Portuguese.
-(Ricci himself also owned African slaves.)
+However, he noted this in the context of his function as a slave catcher for the Portuguese and owning African slaves himself.

 During his research, he discovered that in contrast to the cultures of South Asia, Chinese culture was strongly intertwined with Confucian values and therefore decided to use existing Chinese concepts to explain Christianity.
 With his superior Valignano's formal approval, he aligned himself with the Confucian intellectually elite literati, and even adopted their mode of dress.
 He did not explain the Catholic faith as entirely foreign or new; instead, he said that the Chinese culture and people always believed in God and that Christianity is the completion of their faith, and explained the tenets of the Catholic faith through existing Chinese precepts and practices.
 He borrowed an unusual Chinese term, Tiānzhǔ (天主, "Lord of Heaven") to describe the God of Abraham, despite the term's origin in traditional Chinese worship of Heaven.
 (He also cited many synonyms from the Confucian Classics.)

 Ricci took an accommodating approach on various Chinese practices, including rituals such as ancestor worship.Dominican and Franciscan missionaries considered this an unacceptable accommodation and later appealed to the Vatican on the issue.
 This Chinese rites controversy continued for centuries.
 In 1721, fallout from the controversy led the Kangxi emperor to expel the Jesuits.
 The Vatican's most recent statement on the Chinese rites controversy came in 1939.
 Some contemporary authors have praised Ricci as an exemplar of beneficial inculturation, avoiding at the same time distorting the Gospel message or neglecting the indigenous cultural media.

 Like developments in India, the identification of European culture with Christianity led almost to the end of Catholic missions in China, but Christianity continued to grow in Sichuan and some other locations.

 Xu Guangqi and Ricci became the first two to translate some of the Confucian classics into a Western language, Latin.

 Ricci also met a Korean emissary to China, teaching the basic tenets of Catholicism and donating several books.
 Along with João Rodrigues's gifts to the ambassador Jeong Duwon in 1631, Ricci's gifts influenced the creation of Korea's Silhak movement.